top of page

 Project Objective: Less of a project and more of a few ongoing partnerships to elevate Hazel's brand awareness and advertising reach to connect with the community.

-Winter Craft Beer Festival - As a sponsor since the beginning, Hazel's has had a tent at every WCBF, 2020 was the most recent event just before the pandemic in March 2020.
-I created a booth activation my first year that I thought would be a hit since Hazel's did not have the ability (liquor license limitations) to serve alcoholic beverages at this event.
-So while attendees got to sample from the numerous tents of local breweries (of which, there are plenty in Boulder!) they would come to Hazel's tent to play "Snowball Toss."
-Which was essentially fancy beer pong with blue solo cups, Hazel's branded ping-pong balls, tea lights, and mason jars decorated like snowmen.
-Turned out I was correct and it was a huge hit, Hazel's tent was the only one to have a line of at least 20-30 people waiting for the entire duration of the festival.
-Working with a team to assist me with the event, we doled out prizes based on each person's Snowball Toss performance.
-Giving away t-shirts, koozies, stickers, bracelets, bottle openers, coupons, and more.
+• Winter Craft Beer Festival - A sponsor since the inception, Hazel's has had a tent at every WCBF.
+My first year managing the event activation, I created a booth activity I thought would be a hit: "Snowball Toss."
+Hazel's did not have the ability to serve alcoholic beverages at this event (reseller liquor license limitations), but attendees got to sample from the numerous tents repping local breweries.
+So between sampling, our booth was one of the few with a non-consuming activity.
+"Snowball Toss" is essentially fancy beer pong with blue solo cups decorated to look like snowmen, featuring Hazel's branded ping-pong balls, tea lights, and winter-themed decor.
+It was a huge hit and Hazel's tent had a line of at least 20-30 people waiting for the entire duration of the festival (that first and every subsequent year).
+Working with a team to keep up the energy throughout the event, we awarded prizes based on each person's "Snowball Toss" performance.
+We awarded so many t-shirts, koozies, stickers, bracelets, bottle openers, coupons, etc. and attendees remembered our activity the following years!

 Hazels - Lewis.JPG

-A gameday still from Folsom Field showing Hazel's banner at TV-visible level as part of their ongoing sponsorship.
+A gameday still from Folsom Field showing Hazel's banner

 Photo Credit/Copyright: Buffalo Sports Properties